stadrus/software-dev-course-spring-boot-3/README.md

 A postman collection export file is included in the project directory.
 You can import this file into Postman to get a set of pre-configured requests for testing this application.

+After importing the Postman collection, run the "Create" requests for each of the item types (books, albums, and movies.)
+Then run the "Get All" requests to verify that the items were created successfully.

+You can also open MySQL Workbench and browse the tables in the `springboot2` schema to verify that the items were created successfully in the database.